s911335/leetcode/linklist/linklist.md

 4. If find the pointer1 is NULL, let pointer0 of next is pointer0 of next of next.
 5. Return head.

+## 24. Swap Nodes in Pairs

+Given a linked list, swap every two adjacent nodes and return its head.

+### Ex:

+1. Input: head = [1, 2, 3, 4].
+Output: [2, 1, 4, 3].
+2. Input: head = [].
+Output: [].
+3. Input: head = [1].
+Output: [].

+### Solution:

+1. Set the condition, if head is NULL or pointer of the next is NULL, return head.
+2. Set ListNode n1 is head, n3 is pointer of next of next.
+3. To swap n1 and n2, like this 1 -> 2 to 2 -> 1.
+4. Next 1 to connect the recursive function, like this 2 -> 1, head->next->next
+   is equal to swapPairs(n3).
+5. Finally, return head.